-The Companies Acts 1963 - 2009 sets out a number of legally binding obligations.
+The Companies Act 2014 sets out a number of legally binding obligations.
 Directors should ensure that the company:

-- Maintains proper accounts - Keep minutes of all meetings - Maintains both a register of directors and a register of members - Holds an Annual General Meeting - Makes an Annual Return to the Companies Registration Office (CRO) - Submits audited accounts with the Annual Return - Informs the CRO of an changes in the directors, company secretary, auditors or the registered office - Notifies the Companies Office of any changes to the Memorandum and Articles of Association - Notifies the Companies Office of any Special Resolutions - Has a minimum of two directors at all times to comply with company law. - As a registered charity, the company must have a minimum of three directors at all times to comply with the requirements of the Revenue Commissioners and to ensure that it can achieve a quorum when holding board meetings as per the company Articles of Association.
+- Maintains proper accounts - Keep minutes of all meetings - Maintains both a register of directors and a register of members - Holds an Annual General Meeting - Makes an Annual Return to the Companies Registration Office (CRO) - Submits audited accounts with the Annual Return - Informs the CRO of any changes in the directors, company secretary, auditors or the registered office - Notifies the Companies Office of any changes to the Constitution (Memorandum and Articles of Association) - Notifies the Companies Office of any Special Resolutions - Has a minimum of two directors at all times to comply with company law. - As a registered charity (and/or possessing a CHY number), the company must have a minimum of three trustees at all times to comply with the requirements of the Revenue Commissioners and Charities Regulatory Authority.
+It must ensure that it can achieve a quorum when holding board meetings as per the company constitution.